JohntheLi/MeasureAR/README.md

 # MeasureAR
-Simple measurement application using AR Foundation and Unity.
+Simple measurement application using AR Foundation, Unity, and EchoAR.
 Tested on Android devices using ARCore, should work on iOS through ARKit as well.

 You can measure custom AR objects: